-At the start of the 2020-21 school year, 20 Black and Latinx educators will be paired with 20 researchers across institutions in Western Pennsylvania and elsewhere.
-Together, these teams will co-develop and implement research projects in the educators’ learning spaces.
-With the support of their research partner and a deeply place-based, emancipatory R&D infrastructure (based on the work of Dr. Temple Lovelace), participating educators will be positioned to lead and solve their own problems of practice.
+During the 2020-21 school year, 20 Black and Latinx educators were paired with 20 researchers across institutions in Western Pennsylvania and elsewhere.
+Together, these teams co-developed and implemented research projects in the educators’ learning spaces.
+With the support of their research partner and a deeply place-based, emancipatory R&D infrastructure (based on the work of Dr. Temple Lovelace), participating educators were positioned to lead and solve their own problems of practice.

-In addition to their research projects, participants will engage in a number of learning opportunities hosted by the PittEd Justice Collective to grow in their racial consciousness and ability to lead conversations about education practice and research.
+In addition to their research projects, participants engaged in a number of learning opportunities hosted by the PittEd Justice Collective to grow in their racial consciousness and ability to lead conversations about education practice and research.

-By providing connections, resources, and a platform, the participating Black and Latinx educators will be positioned to directly influence local R&D in education.
-As we learn together, it is the hope that this process will inform equity-centered R&D processes nationwide.
+By providing connections, resources, and a platform, the participating Black and Latinx educators were positioned to directly influence local R&D in education.
+It is our hope that this process will inform equity-centered R&D processes nationwide.

 The 2020-21 cohort included 20 Black and Latinx PreK-12 educators, including classroom teachers, paraprofessionals, out-of-school providers, and youth workers, as well as 20 university-based, non-profit, and independent researchers and learning scientists.
 Explore their projects grounded in the concepts of equity, justice, and transformative R&D. A wide range of research questions, methodologies, and presentation formats were chosen by the research teams.
 The full set of research project abstracts can be found in the case study.